open/close all folders

 - In Steve Alten's Resurrection, Lilith tries to get Jacob's seed in order to produce a pure Hunahpu offspring.
 She eventually succeds and gives birth to Devlin, who is far more powerful than both his parents.

-- The fourth book in The Demon Headmaster series has an entirely non-romantic (thank God) case.
+- The fourth book in The Demon Headmaster series has a non-romantic (thank God) case.
 The Headmaster decides to prove his "emotions are a weakness" creed through LEGO Genetics.
 As Dinah has stopped all of his previous evil schemes, he deems her worthy of contributing the human DNA to his hybrid.

-- One Law & Order: SVU episode shared 2-parter with another spin-off has the cast investigate a possible rape; it turns out the woman rendered the man (who they thought did it and had already made his life Hell) unconscious and then stole his sperm for her father's crazy genetics program.
+- One Law & Order: Special Victims Unit episode shared 2-parter with another spin-off has the cast investigate a possible rape; it turns out the woman rendered the man (who they thought did it and had already made his life Hell) unconscious and then stole his sperm for her father's crazy genetics program.
 At the end of the episode's first part, she had given birth to the guy's kid.

 - An NCIS episode has a Navy woman invest in an expensive computer program to see what the babies would look like for each man she dated.
 The fun part is that the team can't help but use the program themselves to find out what Gibbs and Shepard's kid might look like.